sabatale/jenkins-library/documentation/docs/extensibility.md

     Using this approach you can at least benefit from innovations done in individual project "Piper" stages.

 !!! note "When to go with a custom template"
-    If the configuration possibilities are not sufficient for you and if _1.
-Stage Exits_ is not applicable.
+    If the configuration possibilities are not sufficient for you and if _1) Extend individual stages_ is not applicable because you need more flexibility.

 ## 3. Custom `Jenkinsfile`

+Since project "Piper" fully builds on [Jenkins Pipelines as Code](https://jenkins.io/doc/book/pipeline-as-code/), you can also go with your complete custom `Jenkinsfile`.

+!!! danger "Decoupling"
+    If you go this route you will be decoupled from the innovations provided with project "Piper", unless you re-use for example stages (as indicated above under _2) Modified ready-made pipelines_).

+    **We recommend to use this only as last option for extensibility.**